 Mistake 4: Not caring enough about the customer experience.
 This comes from a lack of planning, lack of foresight, and lack of empathy for the customer.
 95% of consumers are loyal to brands they trust, so building trust is of vital importance.
 This of course takes time and effort.

 Mistake 5: Trying to do everything themselves.
 You’ve got to be prepared to invest time and money into building your ecosystem of apps for ecommerce.
 It’s worth investing in outside advice/expertise to get this right.

 All our experts agree that customer experience is key to the ongoing success and profitability of your online store.

-As with any business venture, there is no business without a healthy profit margin.
-If you need help injecting more profit out of your eCommerce model, we’d love to help.
+If you need help injecting more profit out of your ecommerce model, we’d love to help.